What are Internal Finance / Internal Sources of Finance?

 - Retained Profits / Retained Earnings

 - Reduction or Controlling of Working Capital

-Internal sources of finance are the sources of finance or capital for businesses which are generated by the business itself in its normal course of operations.
+Internal sources of finance are the sources of finance or capital for businesses generated by the business itself in its ordinary course of operations.

-The key characteristic is that there is no outside dependency for catering the need of capital.
+The key characteristic is that there is no outside dependency for catering to capital needs.
 Internal sources of finance are:

 Retained Profits / Retained Earnings

-Retained profits/earnings are called the internal source of finance for a business for the simple reason that they are the end product of running a business.
-The phenomenon is also known as ‘Ploughing Back of Profits’.
+Retained profits/earnings are called the internal source of finance for a business because they are the end product of running a business.
+The phenomenon is also known as ‘Ploughing Back of Profits.’
 Retained profits can be defined as the profit left after paying a dividend to the shareholders or drawings by the capital owners.

 Formula for Retained Profits